anonymin/thinkful-vday/readme.md

 }
 ```

-Copy and paste this into the CSS pane within CSSDeck.
+Copy and paste this into the CSS a new file.
+Save it as *styles.css*.

+Here, we are increasing the size of the font, changing the thickness of the text, and adding some space to the top of our header selector.
+Try updating the size of the text.
+Or color.
+Play around with this.

 **What's going on?**